-If you are aggrieved by the decision of your local planning authority to refuse permission for the proposed development or to grant it subject to conditions, then you can appeal to the Secretary of State under Section 78 of the Town and Country Planning Act 1990.

-If you want to appeal, then you must do so within 6 months of the date of the Council's decision.
-Both the date of the decision and the date of the application are clearly shown on the front of this notice.
-Forms are available from the Planning Inspectorate at Room 3/08B Kite Wing, Temple Quay House, 2 The Square, Temple Quay, Bristol, BS1 6PN.

-The Secretary of State can allow a longer period for giving notice of an appeal, but he will not normally be prepared to use this power unless there are special circumstances which excuse the delay in giving notice of appeal.

-The Secretary of State need not consider an appeal if it seems to him that the local planning authority could not have granted planning permission for the proposed development or could not have granted it without the conditions they imposed, having regard to the statutory requirements, to the provisions of any development order and to any directions given under a development order.

-In practice, the Secretary of State does not refuse to consider appeals solely because the local planning authority based their decision on a direction given by him.
+- If you are aggrieved by the decision of your local planning authority to refuse permission for the proposed development or to grant it subject to conditions, then you can appeal to the Secretary of State under Section 78 of the Town and Country Planning Act 1990. - As this is a decision to refuse planning permission for a householder application, if you want to appeal against your local planning authority's decision then you must do so within 12 weeks of the date of this notice.
+Forms are available from the Planning Inspectorate at Room 3/08B Kite Wing, Temple Quay House, 2 The Square, Temple Quay, Bristol, BS1 6PN. - The Secretary of State can allow a longer period for giving notice of an appeal, but he will not normally be prepared to use this power unless there are special circumstances which excuse the delay in giving notice of appeal. - The Secretary of State need not consider an appeal if it seems to him that the local planning authority could not have granted planning permission for the proposed development or could not have granted it without the conditions they imposed, having regard to the statutory requirements, to the provisions of any development order and to any directions given under a development order. - In practice, the Secretary of State does not refuse to consider appeals solely because the local planning authority based their decision on a direction given by him.